C.O. Brown Stadium

 Outfield view of C. O. Brown Stadium.

 C.O.
 Brown Stadium is a baseball stadium in the United States located in Battle Creek, Michigan.
 The current stadium structure was built in 1990 and is a part of Bailey Park, a longtime home of amateur baseball and softball.
 Prior to the 1990 reconstruction, Bailey Park had been home to amateur, high school and college play since the 1930s, in a single-level grandstand built primarily of wood.
 C.O.
 Brown Stadium is the former home of the Michigan Battle Cats, Battle Creek Yankees and the Southwest Michigan Devil Rays of the Class A Midwest League.
 The stadium has a seating capacity of 2,193.
 C.O.
-Brown Stadium is the current home of the Northwoods League's Battle Creek Battle Jacks.
+Brown Stadium is the current home of the Northwoods League's Battle Creek Battle Jacks and the Kellogg Community College Bruins baseball team.

 Name origin

 The stadium was named for Cooper Othniel Brown, a baseball entrepreneur who helped make Battle Creek a hub for amateur tournament baseball in the 1930s and served as the first president of the American Amateur Baseball Congress.